Tijuana Ministry Trip 2023

 Will there be onsite testing?

 Yes.
-We will have at-home rapid tests available and ask each volunteer to test on Tuesday, July 19th and show proof of a negative test.
+We will have at-home rapid tests available and ask each volunteer to test and show negative test results if they display any symptoms.

 What happens if someone tests positive for COVID-19 onsite?